-Following analysis of historical data in consultation with the Fund's investment advisors, it is considered that the likely volatility associated with foreign exchange rate movements is 8.9% (as measured by one standard deviation).
+Following analysis of historical data in consultation with the Fund's investment advisors, it is considered that the likely volatility associated with foreign exchange rate movements is 6.3% (as measured by one standard deviation).

-An 8.9% fluctuation in the currency is considered reasonable based on the Fund advisor's analysis of the long-term historical movements in the month-end exchange rates over a rolling 36-month period.
+An 6.3% fluctuation in the currency is considered reasonable based on the Fund advisor's analysis of the long-term historical movements in the month-end exchange rates over a rolling 36-month period.
 This analysis assumes that all other variables, in particular interest rates, remain constant.

-An 8.9% strengthening/weakening of the pound against the various currencies in which the fund holds investments would increase/decrease the net assets available to pay benefits as follows:
+An 6.3% strengthening/weakening of the pound against the various currencies in which the fund holds investments would increase/decrease the net assets available to pay benefits as follows:

-Current exposure - asset type Asset value as at 31 March 2024 Change to net assets available to p benefits
+Current exposure - asset type Asset value as at 31 March 2025 Change to net assets available to p benefits

-8.9% -8.9%
+% -%

 £m £m £m

-Overseas equities 14.4 15.7 13.1
+Overseas equities 30.4 32.3 28.5

-Overseas government bonds 25.3 27.6 23.0

-Overseas government index-linked bonds 0.0 0.0 0.0
+Overseas government bonds 50.4 53.6 47.2

-Overseas pooled investment vehicles 978.7 1,065.8 891.6
+Overseas pooled investment vehicles 957.3 1,018.0 896.6

-Overseas cash and currency 39.8 43.3 36.3
+Overseas cash and currency 51.1 54.3 47.9

-Total change in assets available 94.2 (94.2)
+Total change in assets available 1,089.2 1,158.2 1,020.2